sonic-chain/go-mcs-sdk/README.md

 ## Introduction

-A golang software development kit for the [Multi-Chain Storage (MCS) Service](https://mcs.filswan.com) .
+A Golang software development kit for the [Multi-Chain Storage (MCS) Service](https://mcs.filswan.com) .
 It provides a convenient interface for working with the MCS API.
 This SDK has the following functionalities:

 - [User Functions](https://github.com/filswan/go-mcs-sdk/blob/new/mcs/api/docs/user.md)